Prednisone and Potassium: Can You Take Them Together?

 What should you do?

-If your serum potassium drops, your prescriber may recommend a potassium supplement (potassium chloride is the most common form), a potassium-sparing diuretic (spironolactone or amiloride) if you are also on a diuretic, or other adjustments.
-Do not start potassium supplements on your own, because excessive potassium can be just as dangerous as too little, especially in patients with kidney disease.
+After a change (dose increase, longer course, or a new potassium-wasting drug): Periodic potassium monitoring becomes more important.
+Your prescriber may check electrolytes more often early on, then less frequently once the dose and your condition are stable.
+If your potassium falls, they may recommend a potassium supplement, a potassium-sparing diuretic if you are also on a diuretic, or other adjustments.
+Do not start potassium supplements on your own, because too much potassium can be as dangerous as too little, especially with kidney disease.

 Which specific products are affected?